Scotland, fourteen years later

 “Didn’t you know how to swim, lass?”
 Gideon asked.

 “Much to my surprise, I didn’t.”

-She smiled again, and Ramsey's heartbeat began to race.
-He was stunned by his own reaction to the woman, for he couldn't get past the fact that she was so damned pretty.
-It wasn't like him to behave like this -- he wasn't a boy and he had certainly been in the presence of comely women before.
+She smiled again, and Ramsey’s heartbeat began to race.
+He was stunned by his own reaction to the woman, for he couldn’t seem to get past the fact that she was so damned pretty.
+It wasn’t like him to behave like this—he wasn’t a boy and he had certainly been in the presence of comely women before.
 It was her smile, he decided then.
 It was really quite infectious.

 He wondered if Gideon was experiencing a similar response to the lass, and just as soon as he could find the discipline to stop gawking at her, he’d look at his commander.